mcmonkeyprojects/Sentinel/README.md

 ----

 - Add a `depend` or `softdepend` (as relevant) on `Sentinel` to your `plugin.yml` file.
 See sample of how Sentinel does this to depend on other plugins here: https://github.com/mcmonkeyprojects/Sentinel/blob/master/src/main/resources/plugin.yml
-- When possible, take advantage of the `SentinelIntegration` class: http://ci.citizensnpcs.co/job/Sentinel/javadoc/org/mcmonkey/sentinel/SentinelIntegration.html
+- When possible, take advantage of the `SentinelIntegration` class: https://ci.citizensnpcs.co/job/Sentinel/javadoc/org/mcmonkey/sentinel/SentinelIntegration.html
     - Extend the class (with your own custom class) and implement whichever methods you need.
 See samples of integrations available here: https://github.com/mcmonkeyprojects/Sentinel/tree/master/src/main/java/org/mcmonkey/sentinel/integration
-    - Within your plugin's `onEnable`, Register the class by calling `SentinelPlugin.integrations.add(new YourIntegration());` where `YourIntegration` is the integration class you created.
+    - Within your plugin's `onEnable`, Register the class by calling `SentinelPlugin.registerIntegration(new YourIntegration());` where `YourIntegration` is the integration class you created.
-- You might also benefit from events like the `SentinelAttackEvent` http://ci.citizensnpcs.co/job/Sentinel/javadoc/org/mcmonkey/sentinel/events/SentinelAttackEvent.html
+- You might also benefit from events like the `SentinelAttackEvent` https://ci.citizensnpcs.co/job/Sentinel/javadoc/org/mcmonkey/sentinel/events/package-summary.html
 - If you're lost, feel free to ask for help using the help channels listed below.

 ### Need help using Sentinel?
 Try one of these places: